UNVEILING THE REALITY OF “SINGLE-DAY” CONCRETE COATINGS

 Cue the Epoxy

 Epoxies cure differently.
-The greater the epoxy mass (that is, the thicker it is), the faster it cures.
+Firstly, they cure much slower than a polyurea-polyaspartic.
+Secondly, the greater the epoxy mass (that is, the thicker it is), the faster it cures.
 This is why epoxies are called “high-build” coatings – they can be applied very thickly.
-Because of this, moisture-mitigating epoxies act as superb concrete primer coats; they can be applied in thick layers that resist high hydrostatic pressures.
+Because of this, slow-curing, moisture-mitigating epoxies act as superb concrete primer coats; they can be applied in thick layers that resist high hydrostatic pressures.
 However, epoxies do have a weakness…they may not serve well as topcoats due to their tendency to chalk and fade when exposed to UV light (sunlight).
 So epoxies are great as primer coats and lousy as topcoats (if exposed to UV light).

-Conversely, polyurea-polyaspartics act as exceptional topcoats, but fall short when used directly on concrete because they only permit thin applications, and these ultra-thin coats can’t withstand high hydrostatic pressures!
+Conversely, polyurea-polyaspartics act as exceptional topcoats, but fall short when used directly on concrete.
+They only permit thin applications and poorly penetrate the concrete substrate in the presence of moisture.
+And these ultra-thin coats can’t withstand high hydrostatic pressures!
 Your installer should have all coating types at their disposal – epoxies, polyurethanes, and polyurea-polyaspartics – and use them in a way that maximizes the strengths of each type.
 An epoxy isn’t better than a polyurea-polyaspartic…and a polyurea-polyaspartic isn’t better than an epoxy.
-Just like Windex isn’t better than Javel…they’re both excellent products if they are used in the right way.
+Just like Windex isn’t better than Javel.
+They’re both excellent products if they are used in the right way.

 The “1-day” system contractors have had to “adjust” so they can stick with their “one-day” promise by using polyurea-polyaspartics as both primers and topcoats.
 Unfortunately, they’ve adjusted by including warranty exclusions in their customer contracts.
 These exclusions include “moisture-related issues”, and in some cases, staining from hot-tire transfer…two of the most common reasons for coating system failure!
 But if delamination does occur, the 1-day provider gets to dodge accountability simply by invoking the warranty exclusions.